 The Munich Security Conference and Körber Foundation want to give promising young professionals and future decision-makers the opportunity to participate in important political debates, introduce fresh ideas on the international scene, and strengthen their personal and professional networks.
-To further this goal, since 2009 the MSC and the Körber Foundation have annually organized the Munich Young Leaders (MYL) meeting, bringing together young leaders in the fields of foreign and security policy.
+To further this goal, the MSC and the Körber Foundation have since 2009 annually organized the Munich Young Leaders (MYL) round table, bringing together young leaders in the fields of foreign and security policy.

-Thus far, more than 200 high-potentials have joined the rows of the MYLs.
+Thus far, more than 200 talented minds have joined the rows of the MYLs.
 They come from all over the world, ensuring a strong diversity of perspectives.
-They represent young, outstanding members of governmental institutions, parliaments, think tanks, the media, and the private sector.
-Amongst the MYL alumni you find current and former ministers, members of parliaments, editors-in-chief, CEOs and commanding officers, all sharing the promise of a bright future.
+They consist of young, outstanding members of governmental institutions, parliaments, think tanks, the media, and the private sector.
+Amongst the MYL alumni are current and former ministers, members of parliaments, editors-in-chief, CEOs, and commanding officers.

 MYLs are given the chance to debate and engage with high-ranking personalities and key decision-makers at the annual Munich Security Conference and at additional events throughout the year.

 Furthermore, MSC and Körber Foundation regularly convene MYL Alumni reunions in different locations around the world to promote an enduring network.
-Such reunions have already taken place in Berlin (2010), Kiev (2011), Rabat (2012), Wildbad Kreuth (2014), Washington, D.C.
-(2015) and at the end of June 2016 in Warsaw.
+The next such reunion will be hosted in Moscow in September 2017.
+Previous MYL reunions have already taken place in Berlin (2010), Kiev (2011), Rabat (2012), Wildbad Kreuth (2014), Washington, D.C.
+(2015), and Warsaw (2016).
 They provide ample opportunity for in depth discussions about the most pressing security challenges with invited high-level speakers from the respective region.
 They offer the chance to gain insights into regional dynamics and also offer the opportunity to exchange ideas and come into dialogue with the host country’s leadership.

-Munich Young Leaders are chosen as follows: The German Embassies in the relevant states propose each up to three potential participants who fit the profile.
-In coordination with the chairman of the Munich Security Conference, Körber Foundation chooses the international participants out of the proposals submitted.
+Munich Young Leaders are chosen as follows: The German Embassies in the relevant countries each propose up to three potential participants who fit the profile.
+In coordination with the chairman of the Munich Security Conference, the Körber Foundation chooses the international participants from the proposals submitted.
 The German Munich Young Leaders are recruited in particular from the Körber Network Foreign Policy, a group of outstanding young foreign policy specialists of the German government, the German Bundestag, as well as of think tanks and the private sector.
 We hope for your understanding that unsolicited applications cannot be considered.